 The tempting menu at this croquette bar features deep-fried, oozy and cheesy morsels.
 Flavour combinations include braised ox tongue and salsa verde; biltong and dried fruit; chorizo and harissa; and pork belly and sage.

 The Foodbarn Deli & Tapas (Noordhoek)

-The menu at the 2016 Eat Out Retail Capital New Restaurant of the Year features champagne-poached oysters, tuna tartare, and tempting mussels, ceviche and fried squid.
+The menu at the 2016 Eat Out Retail Capital New Restaurant of the Year features tuna crudo with green olive and roasted pork fat dressing; mussels with crispy bacon and lemon confit; and Korean fried chicken with butter espuma.
 Mains usually include one option per protein – beef, duck, pork, lamb and line fish – and faithful risotto for the vegetarians.
-End on delicate panna cotta, gypsy tart or the sensational cheese board.
+End on the sensational cheese board.